Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 ## How to Use

-- Run the ```main.exe``` file.
+- Run the ```MLP.bat``` file.
 To train, press 'y'.
 Any other input would lead to the test interface.
 - If training:
   - To plot the output of the training, run the ```plot.py``` file from the main folder.
 - If testing: